comp1100/comp1100.github.io/_sources/innovation/6_minimum_viable_product.md

 Identifying bugs in a product is also good, but as above: it is not as valuable at this early stage as testing whether our product meets customer needs.

+> "You’re selling the vision and delivering the minimum feature set to visionaries, not everyone." -- Steve Blank

 ## Principles for an MVP

 **Principle 1:** KISS (Keep it simple, stupid!).
 Do not add "bells and whistles" -- just add enough features to test the hypotheses that you want to test.

+**Principle 2:** Fast to build.
+We should spend weeks, not months, to build an MVP.

-**Principle 2:** Positive user Experience.
+**Principle 3:** Positive user Experience.
 Although it is simple, make an MVP a positive experience for the people we test it on.
 It should be usable, simple, and intuitive -- remember that these people are our future customers!

-**Principle 3:** Close the Loop for the user.
-Test an MVP that shows ours users what the final steps are of your MVP.
-Testing  out partial ideas that don't result in the user seeing e.g. the end of a transaction, make it difficult for them to see the value.
+**Principle 4:** Early adopters.
+An MVP should appear just to early adopters.

-**Principle 4:** Iterate and Refine.
+**Principle 5:** Iterate and Refine.
 Pay attention to user feedback and be prepared to refine this and iterate over it multiple times.
 It is rare to get everything right in even the first few versions.

-**Principle 5:** Set success metrics.
+**Principle 6:** Set success metrics.
 An MVP is still used to [test hypotheses](sec:experimentation), so set metrics for those hypotheses.
 It is not just something for users to play with.

 ```{figure} ./figs/mvp_donut.png
 ---